Plumsail/forms-docs/source/how-to/email.rst

-Send an email on form submission
+Send an email with Microsoft Flow
 ==================================================

 Description